Gillellus searcheri

 Gillellus searcheri, the Searcher stargazer, is a species of sand stargazer native to the Pacific coast of the Americas from Mexico to Panama where they prefer areas with sandy substrates at depths of from 1 to 15 m.
 It can reach a maximum length of 3.5 cm TL.

+Etymology

 The specific name honours the research vessel Searcher, the type being collected aboard this vessel.